OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

          type="RAM"

 Internally, OpenMx translates the paths into RAM notation in the form of the matrices **A**, **S**, and **F** [see RAM1990].
 Before we can 'run' the model through the optimizer, we need to put all the arguments into an MxModel using the ``mxModel`` command.
-Its first argument is a name, and therefore is in quotes.
+Its first argument is a ``name``, and therefore is in quotes.
 We then add all the arguments we have built so far, including the list of variables to be analyzed in ``manifestVars``, the MxData object, and the predicted model specified using paths.

 .. cssclass:: input
 ..